- Information regarding the collection of personal data

 (1) This document is designed to provide you with information about the processing of personal data on our website.
 Personal data is defined as any data that can be used to identify an individual, e.g. your name, address, email addresses, user behavior.

 (2) The responsible party pursuant to Article 4(7) of the European Union General Data Protection Regulation (GDPR) is

 (3) You can contact SECUINFRA GmbH’s company Data Protection Officer by sending an email to firstname.lastname@example.org.

-- Collection and storage of personal data, scope and purpose of use
+- Processing and storage of personal data, scope and purpose of use

 (1) When you visit our website, www.secuinfra.com, information is automatically sent to our web servers by the web browser being used on your device.
 This information is stored temporarily in a log file.
 The following information is stored without any action on your part until it is automatically deleted:

 - name and URL of the file accessed,

 - website from which the site was accessed (referrer URL),